What Is Hezbollah?

 President Joe Biden’s administration has continued sanctioning individuals connected to Hezbollah’s financing network, including Ibrahim Ali Daher, head of the group’s Central Finance Unit.
 In 2021, the Treasury Department announced sanctions targeting an international finance network accused of laundering tens of millions of dollars through regional financial systems to benefit Hezbollah and Iran.

 The European Union (EU) has taken a less aggressive approach to Hezbollah.
 The bloc designated Hezbollah’s military arm a terrorist group in 2013 over its involvement in a bombing in Bulgaria and its backing of the Assad regime.
-In 2014, the EU’s police agency, Europol, and the United States created a joint group to counter Hezbollah’s terrorist activities in Europe.
+In 2014, the EU’s multinational police agency, Europol, and the United States created a joint group to counter Hezbollah’s terrorist activities in Europe.
 In recent years, several European countries have taken a stronger stance.
-The Parliament of the United Kingdom deemed all of Hezbollah a terrorist group in 2019, followed by the German government in 2020.
+The United Kingdom deemed all of Hezbollah a terrorist group in 2019, followed by the German government in 2020.

-Hezbollah has scorned the largely Sunni Gulf Arab countries over their alliances with the United States, Israel, and European powers.
+Hezbollah has scorned the largely Sunni Gulf Arab countries over their relations with the United States, Israel, and European powers.
 The Gulf Cooperation Council—comprising the seven Arab states of the Persian Gulf, with the exception of Iraq—considers Hezbollah a terrorist organization.
 Additionally, Saudi Arabia and the United States co-lead the Terrorist Financing Targeting Center, created in 2017 to disrupt resource flows to Iran-backed groups such as Hezbollah.

 Recommended Resources